Navigating The Power Supply Component Shortage

 These supply issues have caused a situation in which distributors fill the orders of existing customers first: large original equipment manufacturers (OEMs) and other key customers.
 New customers may find it difficult to break into the receiving line and get the components they need.

 Many distributors have also started to put more resources into analyzing and predicting power supply trends so they can adjust to meet changing demand.
 Some have people whose job is to work daily on this task, and some have segmented their purchasing organization to enable them to better manage supply to meet demand.

 So, on the customer side, how can engineers and procurement professionals ensure they get the parts they need?
 There are various strategies that may help with this.

-Perhaps the most important steps to take is to plan properly for future projects.
+Perhaps the most important step to take is to plan properly for future projects.
 Procurement teams need to start planning further in advance.
-In fact, long lead times for electronics components virtually force them to extend their planning periods.
+In fact, long lead times for electronic components virtually force them to extend their planning periods.
 Doing so can help ensure a steady flow of the parts they need.

 Procurement professionals can use this planning information to create schedules of orders as well as forecasts of their expected demand.
 Providing this data to distributors well in advance of when they need the parts can help ensure they get what they need on time, because distributors can plan it into their supply chains.
 In the current environment, planning far ahead is crucial.

 Frequent and detailed communication between suppliers and distributors is key to working through electronics component shortages.
 It can help both sides plan for the future, anticipate potential problems, and agree on alternatives if the original plans don’t work out.
 Suppliers should frequently provide distributors with updated demand forecasts and distributors should keep their customers updated on relevant supply and ordering information.